paramireze/paramireze.github.io/about.md

 ![paul avatar]({{ "/assets/images/profile/bfd.JPG" }})

 Hello World.
-This is where I like to share my life experiences and strategies for learning new things.
+This is where I like to go to put my thoughts out there.
+I cover coding, life experiences, and strategies for learning new things.
 I am an avid endurance junkie and will often nerd out about fitness.
 If you don't mind all those things, welcome to my blog.

-If you want to contact me, I can be reached at paramireze @ gmail . com
+Far as being a software developer, my philosophy has changed a lot since taken on a senior role within my group.
+I no longer identify my development philosophy based on the code I write, albiet I do a lot of it.
+Instead, I believe development is all about planning and the coding is just an after thought.